gopalkumar315/ridona/README.md

 }
 var_dump($emails);
 ```
-you can use any regex, just pass it as second parameter to `Extract::do()`.
+You can use any regex, just pass it as second parameter to `Extract::do()`.
 * by_entire()
   If you use this method you load the entire file into memory at once (using `file_get_contents()`) and maybe encounter memory exhaustion problem.
  ```php